MicrosoftLearning/AZ-204-DevelopingSolutionsforMicrosoftAzure/Instructions/Labs/AZ-204_05_lab_ak.md

     az vm list-ip-addresses --resource-group ContainerCompute --name quickvm --query '[].{ip:virtualMachine.network.publicIpAddresses[0].ipAddress}' --output tsv
     ```

-1. Enter the following command, and then select Enter to store the results of the previous command in a new Bash shell variable named *ipAddress*:
+1. Enter the following command, and then select Enter to store the results of the previous command in a new Bash shell variable named *$ipAddress*:

     ```
-    ipAddress=$(az vm list-ip-addresses --resource-group ContainerCompute --name quickvm --query '[].{ip:virtualMachine.network.publicIpAddresses[0].ipAddress}' --output tsv)
+    $ipAddress=(az vm list-ip-addresses --resource-group ContainerCompute --name quickvm --query '[].{ip:virtualMachine.network.publicIpAddresses[0].ipAddress}' --output tsv)
     ```

 1. Enter the following command, and then select Enter to render the value of the Bash shell variable *ipAddress*: